antononcube/Raku-WWW-OpenAI/README.md

 ```
 ```
 # {
 #   "text": "How are you, bandits, hooligans?
-I've lost my mind because of you.
-I've been working as a guard for my whole life."
+I have long gone mad from you.
+I have been working as a guard all my life."
 # }
 ```